-A new study that followed over 100,000 individuals for nine years has found that waist circumference correlates with risk of death, supporting the previous links between visceral fat and disease.
+A study that followed over 100,000 individuals for nine years has found that waist circumference correlates with risk of death, supporting the previous links between visceral fat and disease.
 When comparing waist size only, they found that very large waist circumferences – 120 cm (47 inches) for men and 102 cm (40 inches) for women – were associated with a doubling of the risk of death from all causes.

 The most striking finding in this study was that increased waist circumference is an important predictor of mortality regardless of BMI.
 Even in those with “normal” range BMI, increased the risk of death.
 A 4-inch increase in waist circumference was associated with a 16% increase in mortality risk in men and 25% increase in mortality risk in women.